JayaniLakshika/paper-cardinalR/paper-cardinalR.md

 ### Sphere

 Sphere-shaped structures are useful for evaluating how dimension reduction and clustering algorithms handle curved, symmetric manifolds in high-dimensional spaces.
+Throughout this section, we follow the standard mathematical terminology: a *sphere* refers to the hollow $(p-1)$-dimensional surface in $\mathbb{R}^p$, while a *ball* refers to the filled interior region.
 The functions generate a variety of spherical forms, including simple circles, uniform and hollow spheres, grid-based spheres, and complex arrangements like clustered spheres within a larger sphere.
 The first few coordinates define the main geometric form (circle, cycle, sphere, or hemisphere), while higher-dimensional embeddings are achieved by adding noise dimensions.
 Such spherical or hemispherical structures frequently appear in physical and biological systems, for example in models of celestial bodies, molecular shells, or cell membranes [@tinkham2003; @alberts2014].Table \@ref(tab:sphere-tb-html) summarizes these functions.

 <div class="layout-chunk" data-layout="l-body">